opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - Drag the Xsheet frame cursor up or down to scrub all the audio columns whose Camera Stand toggle is active.

+    - Drag the Timeline frame ruler left or right to scrub all the audio layers whose Camera Stand toggle is active.

     - Drag the frame cursor in the viewer framebar to scrub all the audio columns whose Camera Stand toggle is active.

-    - Windows only: click and drag on the dashed vertical strip available on the right of the audio column cells: the selected section will be automatically played back.
+    - Windows only: In the Xsheet, click and drag on the dashed vertical strip available on the right of the audio column cells, the selected section will be automatically played back.

+    - Windows only: In the Timeline, click and drag on the dashed horizontal strip available on the bottom of the audio layer cells, the selected section will be automatically played back.

 .. _lip_synching: